 Conclusion

-In many cases, the preferred approach is to automate the Regression suite (here are some challenges in automating the regression suite in an agile environment) as it often contains a large number of test cases.
-In this case, you can divide the regression suite into smaller subsets and run the appropriate subset based on release requirements.
+In numerous circumstances, the chosen method is to automate the Regression suite (here we discuss challenges in automating the regression suite in an agile environment) as it usually possesses a vast number of test cases.
+In such situations, one can split the regression suite into smaller subsets and run the suitable subset based on release requirements.

-For instance, if a regression suite contains 1500 test cases, you can divide it into 3 subsets of 500 test cases each and automate them.
+For instance, if a regression suite contains 1500 test cases, you can break it into 3 subsets of 500 test cases each and automate them.

-Instead of automating the entire suite, you can opt for phased automation.
+Instead of automating the whole suite, you can opt for phased automation.
 In other words, follow the prototype model for developing the automation suite.
-Create a structure or framework with a smaller number of test cases initially and start using it, gradually enhancing it by adding more test cases over time.
+Begin with a structure or framework with a smaller number of test cases and start using it, gradually enhancing it by adding more test cases over time.

-We should follow the Deming wheel (PDCA cycle) for automation as well.
-As an ongoing activity, we should focus on building the framework properly, which will result in easier maintenance and implementation of new features.
+We should adhere to the Deming wheel (PDCA cycle) for automation as well.
+As an ongoing activity, we should concentrate on building the framework properly, which will result in easier maintenance and execution of new features.

-Automation requires support from the development team and management.
-Encourage the testing team to actively contribute to Automation Testing as they possess in-depth knowledge of the product.
+Automation necessitates support from the development team and management.
+Encourage the testing team to actively contribute to Automation Testing as their profound knowledge about the product is beneficial.

-About the Author: This article was written by Shilpa Chatterjee Roy, who has 8.5 years of experience in the Software Testing field across various domains.
+About the Author: This piece was penned by Shilpa Chatterjee Roy, who has 8.5 years of tenure in the Software Testing field across various domains.

-I hope this guide will simplify the ‘Manual to Automation testing’ process.
-Please feel free to share your experience and thoughts on how you overcome process challenges.
+I hope this guideline will simplify the ‘Manual to Automation testing’ process.
+Do share your experiences and thoughts on how you tackle process difficulties.